J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 If there is only one option in the command line, it must be configuration file name.
 If there are two or more options in the command line, miner will take all options from the command line, not from configuration file.
 Place one option per line, if first character of a line is ";" or "#", this line will be ignored.
+You can also use environment variables in "epools.txt" and "config.txt" files.
+For example, define "WORKER" environment variable and use it as "%WORKER%" in config.txt or in epools.txt.